 Community Science

-Community science is the participation of the public in collecting and analyzing information about nature.
-Anyone can be a community scientist by taking part in bird or butterfly counts, bioblitzes, stream sampling events, photo documentation, and more.
-This collective effort by scientists and nonscientists provides valuable information to researchers, land managers, and policy makers.
+Community science involves the public in collecting and analyzing data about nature.
+Anyone can participate through activities like bird counts, bioblitzes, stream sampling, and photo documentation.
+These efforts provide valuable information to researchers, land managers, and policy makers.

 Christmas Bird Count